03 Dec 2018

 Let’s take a look at the ten key things to consider…

 Make sure you look into how secure your backup provider’s storage is.
-Whether it’s on site, off site or in the cloud (or typically a strategic mix of all three) you need to know their data backup security credentials, and ensure they offer the best cloud backup service.
-Specifically ask the cloud backup provider how they encrypt the data.
-At a minimum they need to encrypt the data with a 256bit AES key (that only you know) and this data need to remain encrypted whilst at rest on the providers servers.
+Whether it’s on-site, off-site or in the cloud (or typically a strategic mix of all three) you need to know their data backup security credentials, and ensure they offer the best cloud backup service.
+Specifically, ask the cloud backup provider how they encrypt the data.
+At a minimum, they need to encrypt the data with a 256bit AES key (that only you know) and this data needs to remain encrypted whilst at rest on the providers' servers.

 With the volume of data businesses create, store and take ultimate responsibility for rising all the time, it’s also worth considering cloud backups for large amounts of data.
 Especially if your day-to-day (or minute-to-minute) business continuity depends on it.
 It also makes sense in the world of GDPR to insist that the backup provider only uses UK based datacentres.

 Every business aims to grow, and inevitably creates more data in the process.
 So make sure you ask yourself, and any potential cloud backup provider, if they have the capacity and know-how to support you as your business expands.
 Will they be attentive to your needs as they change, and proactive in meeting them?
 The best cloud backup providers will check in with you regularly to ensure you’ve everything you need – and be able to provide an ongoing partnership that can provide cloud backups for large amounts of data.

 There are many cloud backup providers in the market, but it makes a lot of sense to go with one that can also support you with disaster recovery services.
 This will supplement your all-important backups by looking after the IT that supports your most critical business functions and ensure business continuity while getting your systems and/or hardware back online.